About Gary Marks

 In 1973, Marks self-produced Gathering after being offered free recording time at Ultra Sonic Studios in New York.
 He was accompanied by his band of future jazz greats, including guitarist John Scofield, pianist Michael Cochrane, and vibraphonist David Samuels.
 The LP was distributed internationally by J.C.O.A.
 (Jazz Composers’ Organization of America).
 He toured the US and Europe before settling down in California in 1976.

 During this time, Gary introduced Scofield and Samuels to three other brilliant jazz musicians that he had met on the West Coast: Art Lande, Mark Isham, and Paul McCandless of the group, Oregon.
-They were soon playing on Marks’ new recordings, Upon Oanda's Wing (1977), and Thoughts of Why (1978).
+They were all soon playing on Marks’ new recordings, Upon Oanda's Wing (1977), and Thoughts of Why (1978).

 Michael Cochrane playing with Gary, 1973